Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 - Ball State's games this year have hit the over on two of five set point totals (40%).

-- Ball State is 2-0 against the spread and 3-0 overall this season when the team notches more than 22.8 points.
+- Ball State is 2-0 against the spread and 3-0 overall in games when it scores more than 22.8 points.

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.